 Mitochondria are often referred to as the “powerhouse” of the cell.
 They are present in nearly all cell types and generate the vast majority of the cell’s supply of adenosine triphosphate (ATP) – the primary source of chemical energy in cells.

-During inflammation, macrophages were found to halt mitochondria’s production of energy and switch them to producing toxic compounds that further amplify inflammation.
+During inflammation, macrophages were found to halt mitochondria’s production of energy and switch them to

 “Mitochondria are well known as the key energy generators in our cells, but we found that during inflammation they switch from that role to instead making toxic products from oxygen using an enzyme called succinate dehydrogenase, which promotes inflammation.”